Skip to main content

 Observability and debugging

 Each Serverless AI endpoint and job has a status that indicates the current stage in the lifecycle.
-If your endpoint or job fails, you can view its logs.
-All endpoints and jobs also provide a wide range of GPU and vCPU utilization metrics, sourced from the Compute service and visualized in the web console.
-For more details, see Monitoring endpoints and jobs.
+You can view its status and logs on the resource page under Jobs or Endpoints in the web console.
+Endpoints and jobs also report GPU and vCPU utilization metrics on the Metrics tab of this page.
+To investigate errors or unexpected outcomes, see Debugging failed jobs and endpoints.
+For metric definitions and details, see Monitoring endpoints and jobs.

 Pricing and quotas